How to treat Ambien addiction

 - abdominal and muscle cramps

 - mild dysphoria

 Tolerance is a also a state of adaptation.
 When you become Ambien-tolerant, daily dosing results in a diminution of one or more of the drug effects over time.
 Tolerance usually develop at different rates for different effects.
 So, an increase in tolerance for Ambien means that you’ll need higher doses of zolpidem over time in order to get the initial therapeutic effect: drowsiness.

 Am I addicted to Ambien?

-- Continual use of Ambien, in spite of negative consequences to social, work or personal life
+- Continued use of Ambien, in spite of negative consequences to social, work or personal life.

-- Inability to quit Ambien even though you have a desire to do so
+- The inability to quit Ambien even though you want to.

 Treating Ambien addiction

 If you feel that you are addicted to Ambien, there are several options that can support your decision to quit.
 But you must be ready to treat addiction in order to increase your likelihood of success.
 So, STEP #1 is admitting that you have a problem.